 Haanschoten holds an MBA from the University of Pennsylvania’s Wharton School of Business where he majored in finance and strategic management.
 He earned his bachelor’s degree in business administration in his native Colombia.

-Rodney brings an extensive breadth of human resource and management experience to Brace Industrial Group.
-During his 21-year professional career, Rodney has been responsible for recruitment, training, professional development, diversity strategies, benefit changes, mergers & acquisitions, compliance including ACA and ADA, change management, HR leadership, HR operational change and labor relations within global companies including UBS Investment Bank, Colgate-Palmolive, Sanofi-Aventis, PepsiCo, Inc. and Ashland Chemical.
+Rodney brings an extensive breadth of human resources and safety experience to Brace Industrial Group.
+During his 24-year professional career, Rodney has been responsible for training and professional development, safety protocols and initiatives, talent management, benefits strategy, mergers and acquisitions, safety and human resources compliance, change management, HR operational change, and labor relations within global companies including UBS Investment Bank, Colgate-Palmolive, Pepsi-Co, Inc. and Ashland, Inc.

 Mark Talley, Executive Vice President, Brace Industrial Group.
 Mark is responsible for leading the organization’s focus on asset management, bid review, heat tracing, and coordination of growth initiatives across regions.
 Mark brings extensive knowledge and experience as the subject matter expert on scaffolding and more than forty years of experience within the Scaffold and Mechanical Industry.
 Talley has performed scaffolding projects throughout the globe including North America, South America, The Caribbean and Africa.
 Over his career Mark has served in multiple roles from Vice President to Director with companies such as Peterson Enterprises, Inc., STARCON International, Inc., XSERV, Inc., Vemon L. Goedecke Co and a national scaffolding firm.
 Talley is responsible for the Specialty Services Group within Brace which includes Refractory, Heat Tracing and 3D Computer modeling.